People

 Fahad Ahmad

-Advisor, Systemic Islamophobia Research LabFahad Ahmad is an Assistant Professor in the Department of Criminology at Toronto Metropolitan University.
+Advisor, Structural Islamophobia Research LabFahad Ahmad is an Assistant Professor in the Department of Criminology at Toronto Metropolitan University.
 He is an interdisciplinary scholar interested in national security governance, racialized policing and surveillance, civil society organizations, and the political economy of philanthropy.

 Prior to joining Toronto Metropolitan University in July 2022, he was a postdoctoral research fellow at the Centre for Criminology and Sociolegal Studies at the University of Toronto.
 He obtained his PhD at the School of Public Policy and Administration at Carleton University.
 His doctoral research, supported by SSHRC and the Pierre Elliott Trudeau Foundation, comparatively examined the securitization of Muslim civil society organizations under national security regimes in Canada and the U.K. He is currently preparing a book manuscript based on his dissertation.